DownArrows/dab/README.md

 	[Service]
 	ExecStart=/usr/local/bin/dab -config /etc/dab.conf.json
 	Restart=on-failure

+### Maintenance

+If the bot has been offline for a while, it will pick everything back up where it left, save for messages on Discord and comments of Reddit users that got banned or deleted in the meantime.

 To backup the database, **do not** copy the file it opens (given in the `database` section of the config file, option `path`).
 Only use the built-in backup system by downloading the file with HTTP (which must be enabled in the `web` section by setting `listen`).